phnmnl/container-rnmr/README.md

 <!-- Guidance:
 Use AMA style publications as a list (you can export AMA from PubMed, on the Formats: Citation link when looking at the entry).
+IMPORTANT: Publications sectio must be placed at the end and cannot be emptied!
 -->

 - Lewis IA, Schommer SC, Markley JL. rNMR: open source software for identifying and quantifying metabolites in NMR spectra.
 Magnetic Resonance in Chemistry .
 2009;47(S1):S123-S126. doi:10.1002/mrc.2526.